graphpql/graphpinator-printer/README.md

 - `TextVisitor` (default) - standard mechanism which creates text output
 - `HtmlVisitor` - mechanism which creates structured HTML code (there is also a SCSS bundled in the `theme` folder and compiled CSS in `build` folder)

+#### Implicit inheritance

+Both formatters support Implicit inheritance RFC - option to exclude fields inherited from parent interface.
+In order to enable implicit inheritance, it is needed to pass different `FieldCollector` strategy to `TextVisitor` or `HtmlVisitor`.

+##### Strategies provided by this library:

+- `AllFieldCollector` (default) - standard strategy to print all fields
+- `ImplicitInheritanceFieldCollector` - strategy to confirm with Implicit inheritance RFC, inherited fields which remained the same are excluded

 ### Output order

 It is possible to change the order of types/directives in output.